AngelSense wins for special needs kids (2-way voice + SOS + transit alerts). Jiobit wins for general kid tracking (18g, 5-7 day battery, cheaper).

 Can you use Jiobit to track elderly parents?

 Yes.
 Jiobit markets itself for both children and seniors.
-Its small size and long battery make it practical for an elderly person who might forget to charge a larger device.
+Its small size and rated multi-day battery make it practical for an elderly person who might forget to charge a larger device.
 The Care Team feature lets multiple family members monitor location.
 For dedicated elderly tracking options, check out our best item tracker roundup.

 Do AngelSense or Jiobit work internationally?